joshrcook/demo/README.md

-cleanslate-toolkit
+information-technology
 ==================

-A boilerplate for creating themes in CleanSlate
+Theme for Information Technology